pattern

 a story, explanation, or excuse that is hard to believe

-Ex: The conspiracy theorist shared Canterbury tale about extraterrestrial involvement in historical events , leaving skeptics unconvinced .
+Ex: The conspiracy theorist shared a Canterbury tale about extraterrestrial involvement in historical events , leaving skeptics unconvinced .

 to illegally change the financial records of a company or organization for personal gain